dpodsiadlo/ldt/README.md

 # LDT - Debug Tools for Laravel

-A package that extends Monolog and throws debug data to external debugger.
+A package that extends Monolog and throws debug data to an external debugger.

 ## Installation